 Releases: Sony is doing everything possible to keep its two 2020 features on track: “Connected” (September 18), a tech uprising comedy from Oscar-winning producers Phil Lord and Chris Miller (“Spider-Man: Into the Spider-Verse”) and directed by Mike Rianda (“Gravity Falls”), and “Wish Dragon” (Date TBD) a genie-in-a-bottle fable from China-based Base Animation.

 Warner Bros.
 Animation

 Status: All WarnerMedia employees have been encouraged to work from home, per last week’s memo from John Stankey, president and COO of AT&T and WarnerMedia’s CEO.
 That includes Warner Bros.
 Animation (which has “Scoob!”
-May 15) and Warner Bros.
+Date TBD) and Warner Bros.
 Television Group, which released the following statement last week: